FStarLang/PoP-in-FStar/book/pulse/pulse_linked_list.rst

 Perhaps the lesson from all this is that recursive programs are much easier to write and prove correct that iterative ones?
 That's one takeaway.
-But, hopefully, you've seen how trades and quantifiers work and can be useful in some proofs, and, of course, we'll use them not just for rewriting recursive as iterative code.
+But, hopefully, you've seen how trades and quantifiers work and can be useful in some proofs---of course, we'll use them not just for rewriting recursive as iterative code.

 Exercise 3
 ++++++++++